 “Reading Ariel Francisco’s marvelous new book A Sinking Ship is Still a Ship, I think of Elizabeth Bishop’s “From the Fishhouses” and her description of the ocean: “It is like what we imagine knowledge to be:/ dark, salt, clear, moving, utterly free.”
 Francisco’s second collection, so deeply concerned with water and rising seas, reveals exactly this paradox, this darkness and this freedom.
 Whether the poet is reflecting on translating his father’s work from Spanish or driving a Miami highway or reading haiku on the beach or taking out the trash while thinking of the damaged landscape he inhabits, the world of this book is urgent and vivid and brilliantly imagined.” –NICOLE COOLEY author of Of Marriage

 Ariel Francisco’s work has appeared or is forthcoming in The New Yorker, The Academy of American Poets, The American Poetry Review, and elsewhere.
 A poet and translator born in the Bronx to Dominican and Guatemalan parents and raised in Miami, he is the author of the poetry collections A Sinking Ship is Still a Ship (Burrow Press, 2020) and All My Heroes Are Broke (C&R Press, 2017).
-He lives in Brooklyn.
+He lives in New York.